 Katsushika Tokyo, Japan Travel Guide

-Japan's major mobile providers are NTT Docomo, au, and SoftBank, all offering reliable coverage.
+Japan's primary mobile operators are NTT Docomo, au, and SoftBank, all offering reliable coverage.

 Renting a portable Wi-Fi device is a fantastic choice for groups or multiple devices, providing a personal hotspot.

-Free Wi-Fi is increasingly available at major train stations, airports, convenience stores, and tourist information centers.
+Free Wi-Fi is increasingly can be found at major train stations, airports, convenience stores, and tourist information centers.

 Japan Post offers highly dependable and efficient services, including mail, parcel shipping, and banking.